Who is Margot Fonteyn

 Candidates get a distinctive chance to collaborate with globally recognized choreographers and professionals in the competition.
 This platform refines their skills and readies them for the challenging dancer’s world of ballet.
 During the semi-finals, candidates perform a judged class on stage, a variation from the Classical Repertoire list, and a ‘Dancer’s Own’ piece, showcasing their versatility and creativity.

-Bursary applications for The Fonteyn 2024 are now open, providing financial support to talented young dancers aspiring to participate in this prestigious event.
+Bursary applications for The Fonteyn 2024 are now open, offering financial support to talented young dancers who aspire to participate in this prestigious event.

 This initiative ensures that the competition remains accessible to a diverse range of candidates, fostering the next generation of ballet stars.